 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed four therapeutic interventions for the friends of internet bullies and their victims.
+In the last section, we discussed four therapeutic interventions for the friends of internet bullies and their victims.
 These four interventions are, give permission to act on feelings, decide on specific actions, provide immediate and follow up support for victims, and help bullies change in positive ways.

-On this track we will discuss three ideas for including the parents and families of both internet bully and victim in establishing a healing process for both students.
+In this section, we will discuss three ideas for including the parents and families of both internet bully and victim in establishing a healing process for both students.
 These three ideas are modeling appropriate behaviors, modifying enmeshed or disengaged families, and encouraging consistency.

 Tara, 16, had recently come into conflict with a classmate, Bridget, regarding an argument the girls had over a posting on Bridget’s MySpace page.
 Bridget had posted a list of reasons why Tara’s boyfriend should break up with her.
 Tara had responded by posting abusive messages and death threats on Bridget’s MySpace page.

 Bridget would post up to 20 harassing messages a day, spending most of her evenings on the computer composing new messages.
 Tara’s father, Carl, had discovered the messages when he overheard Tara crying at the computer one evening.
 Carl had immediately notified the school.
 The school had threatened to expel Bridget unless she entered therapy.